snapfinger/Summer22_TrojanMap/README.md

 ## Run the program

-Please run:

-For MacOS,
+For MacOS users, run

 ```shell
 $ bazel run src/main:main
 ```

-For Ubuntu, you need to use the following command to prevent errors.
+For Ubuntu users, you need to use the following command to prevent errors.

 ```shell
 $ bazel run --cxxopt='-std=c++17' src/main:main